finbourne/lusid-sdk-java/sdk/docs/AborApi.md

     String scope = "scope_example"; // String | The scope of the Abor.
     String code = "code_example"; // String | The code of the Abor.
 Together with the scope is creating the unique identifier for the given Abor.
     JournalEntryLinesQueryParameters journalEntryLinesQueryParameters = new JournalEntryLinesQueryParameters(); // JournalEntryLinesQueryParameters | The query parameters used in running the generation of the Journal Entry lines.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve Journal Entry lines.
 Defaults to returning the latest version   of each transaction if not specified.
     String filter = "filter_example"; // String | \"Expression to filter the result set.\"
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing Journal Entry lines from a previous call to GetJournalEntryLines. try {
-      VersionedResourceListOfJournalEntryLine result = apiInstance.getJournalEntryLines(scope, code, journalEntryLinesQueryParameters, asAt, filter, limit, page);
+      VersionedResourceListOfJournalEntryLine result = apiInstance.getJournalEntryLines(scope, code, journalEntryLinesQueryParameters)
+            .asAt(asAt)
+            .filter(filter)
+            .limit(limit)
+            .page(page)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling AborApi#getJournalEntryLines");